Get started with Jira Service Management for admins

 Fill in the form and select Create.

 The Assist bot sends a direct message to the requester with the details of their request.
 They can add comments in the thread of this message.
-Comments in the Assist bot’s thread, the triage channel’s thread, and in the issue in Jira Service Management will all sync.
+Comments in the Assist bot’s thread, the agent channel’s thread, and in the issue in Jira Service Management all sync.

 Choose a request form from the dropdown.